Revamped Feeding Scheme

 The local distribution of the food parcels were handled by The Surfer Kids’ Coaches, Sinesipho and Luthando.

-One food parcel came at a cost of R400 and contained enough essential groceries to feed a family of four for 4 weeks, provided that they cook one meal a day.
+One food parcel (first two rounds of distribution) came at a cost of R400 and contained enough essential groceries to feed a family of four for 4 weeks, provided that they cook one meal a day.

-That comes to a R100 per month to feed one person, one meal per day day, or approximately R3.50 per person per meal.
+That came to a R100 per month to feed one person, one meal per day day, or approximately R3.50 per person per meal.

-The Surfer Kids Coaches tracked the the distribution and usage of the food parcels to confirm the numbers and ensure fair distribution.
+The Surfer Kids Coaches track the distribution and usage of the food parcels to confirm the numbers and ensure fair distribution.

-Each R400 box contains a among other essentials, maize meal, samp, sugar beans, rice, porridge, soy mince, powdered soup, sugar, cooking oil, tea, powdered milk and multi purpose soap.
+Each R400 box contained among other essentials, maize meal, samp, sugar beans, rice, porridge, soy mince, powdered soup, sugar, cooking oil, tea, powdered milk and multi purpose soap.

 Before the lock-down started The Surfer Kids fed the kids nutritious meals like noodles, bread, mealie pap, gravy soup and jungle oats on a daily basis.
 Supporters like CrossFit Mossel Bay helped us by donating food on a regular basis.